shines77/ceph-rgw-s3/README.md

 # ceph-rgw-s3

-A shell script that is used to deploy Ceph, and configure for rados-rgw used to support S3 API environment.
+A shell script that is used to deploy Ceph, and configure for rados-gw used to support S3 API environment.

 # 说明